lenoraporter/Learning-Curriculum-Starter-Pack/README.md

 5. --

-Open Source Projects to Contribute To:
+Open Source Projects to Contribute To (Hands-on learner):

 1. --